 In a world where state actors have failed to reach agreement on how to fairly share the costs of decarbonising the world's economies, it is becoming increasingly likely that society generally will ultimately end up footing the bill for higher costs with less certainty of positive outcomes.

 Need help with your transition risk scenario analysis?
-Our Prospect tool can help.
+Baringa's Climate Change Scenario Model can help.